 Don is a Veteran of the United States Army, having served as an Armor officer before his civilian career.

 As a Robertson Scholar, Monica earned a dual major undergraduate degree at the University of North Carolina - Chapel Hill.
 She went on to earn her Juris Doctorate at Villanova University School of Law and her Master’s Certificate in Health Information Technology from George Washington University in Washington, DC.
 Monica’s experience spans over a decade of leadership experience in both small and large businesses serving the government sector.
 Prior to joining FTC in 2016, Monica led SBG’s IT Center of Excellence of over 180 dedicated Health IT professionals serving three Cabinet administrations and their portfolio of programs and oversaw both Deloitte and Booz Allen Hamilton’s significant programs in the Defense Health Agency (DHA) and the Department of Veteran Affairs (VA).
 Having joined FTC’s Growth team in 2016, as Senior Vice President, Business Development, Monica was pivotal to the company’s incredible growth, amassing over a half-billion-dollar portfolio within the Department of Veteran Affairs (VA) and expanding the company’s footprint in new markets by securing key contracts within the Defense Health Agency (DHA) and the Department of Justice (DOJ), among others.
 As Chief Growth Officer, Monica works across key activity areas to align FTC’s business development efforts with strategic targets and drive the company’s continued growth across a wide range of federal government agencies.

-In November, 2019, Monica was awarded the prestigious FedHealthIT 100 Award in recognition as an industry leader driving change in the Health Information Technology Market, and in September, 2019, Monica was named a “Rising Star of GovCon” by DCA Live in recognition of her impressive track record in the industry.
+In November, 2019, Monica was awarded the prestigious FedHealthIT 100 Award in recognition as an industry leader driving change in the Health Information Technology Market, and in September, 2019, Monica was named a “Rising Star of GovCon” by DCA Live.
 Outside of work, Monica lives with her husband Andrew in Herndon, escaping Virginia whenever possible back to her native Florida sunshine.